ayushnix/microblog/content/2021-12-05-regexes-are-awesome.md

 +++

 Let's say you download a useful bash script that uses bubblewrap to sandbox electron bloat like Signal.
-The script is great but, unforunately, it uses `function blah { }` to define functions instead of `blah() { }`.
+The script is great but, unfortunately, it uses `function blah { }` to define functions instead of `blah() { }`.
 There are 19 such "functions" in this script.
 You could manually change all of them to the latter format.
 Or, you could use a regex in vim and change it in a few seconds.